sol-eng/tableau-examples/README.md

 # Tableau Examples

-A colletion of examples highlighting how Tableau and RStudio Connect can be used together.
+A collection of examples highlighting how Tableau and RStudio Connect can be used together.